vkayy/evs-journal/README.md

 at the moment, you can simply open the link and traverse the blog as you please.

-note that, in order to interact, you have to create an account using the popup on the top-right.
+in order to interact, you have to create an account using the popup on the top-right. attempts to interact will also redirect you to logging in.

+note that the social media pages in the footer have not been created yet (besides tiktok). we'll kick off soon!

 ## languages, frameworks and libraries used